jrpotter/notebook/notes/programming/pred-trans.md

 %%ANKI
 Basic
 *Why* can't the $abort$ command be executed?
-Back: Because it terminates in state $F$ which is impossible.
+Back: By definition it executes in state $F$ which is impossible.
 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1716810300129-->
 END%%

 %%ANKI
 Basic
-Which command does Gries introduce as the only whose predicate transformer is "constant"?
+Which command does Gries introduce as the only "constant" predicate transformer?
 Back: $abort$
 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1716810300133-->